 The agenda below is based on the "Sections" included in the Farm to Early Care and Education (ECE) Learning Collaborative Orientation.
-This Learning Session, as well as the Farm to ECE self-assesment Orientation, are optional.
+This Learning Session, as well as the Farm to ECE selfassessment Orientation, are optional.
 You can choose whether to offer these Learning Sessions or not based on the experiences of the ECE programs participating in your Learning Collaborative.
 If participants have never participated in a Learning Collaborative, it will be helpful to offer this orientation.
 If participants have participated in a Learning Collaborative before, such as the Better Together Learning Collaboratives, you can skip this session and use the abbreviated slides in Learning Session 1 that recap the highlights of a Learning Collaborative.

-- · Introduce participants to the Learning Collaborative - Explain the expectations of participation in the Learning Collaborative - Orient participants to the three focus areas of Farm to Early Care and Education
+- Introduce participants to the Learning Collaborative - Explain the expectations of participation in the Learning Collaborative - Orient participants to the three focus areas of Farm to Early Care and Education

 Training Component/Content Estimated Time (60 minutes)

 Welcome and Introductions 10 minutes

+Agenda

-Agenda Introductions
+Introductions Fatablicking Organs Marries

-Establishing Group Norms
+Establishing Group Norms Derticingent Expectations

-Participant Expectations

-Learning Collaborative Incentives
+Participant ExpectationsLearning Collaborative Incentives

-Intro to ECE Learning Collaboratives 20 minutes

-Learning Collaboratives Overview

-Discussion Prompt: Have you ever participated in a learning collaborative?
+Intro to ECE Learning Collaboratives Learning Collaboratives Overview Discussion Prompt: Have you ever participated in a learning collaborative?
+20 minutes

 What is a Learning Collaborative?

 Learning Collaborative Content

 Learning Collaborative Structure

 Learning Collaborative Core Components

 Intro to Farm to ECE 20 minutes

 Discussion Prompt: What does Farm to ECE mean to you?

-Three Focus Areas Diagric of into the Focus Areas
+Three Focus Areas

+Digging into the Focus Areas

-Digging into the Focus AreasWhy Focus on Farm to ECE?
+Why Focus on Farm to ECE?

-, and the second

 Resources and Next Steps 10 minutes

+Resources

-Resources Next Starrage
+Next Steps

-Next Steps Key Dates
+Key Dates

 Questions

 Coach Information